SKY-AK05/Annotation_check/src/formula.md

 -   **IoU Score (50% weight)**: The raw Intersection over Union value, scaled to 100.
 A perfect overlap (IoU=1.0) contributes 50 points.
 This is the primary measure of geometric accuracy.
 -   **Label Score (25% weight)**: A similarity score (0 to 100) based on Levenshtein distance to check if the class labels match (e.g., 'car' vs 'Car').
 A perfect match contributes 25 points.
 -   **Attribute Score (25% weight)**: The average similarity of all defined attributes for that label (e.g., 'color', 'occluded'), calculated using Levenshtein distance for robust string comparison.
 An average similarity of 100% contributes 25 points.
+A detailed breakdown of each attribute's contribution is also stored.

 ### Overall Submission Score